Here are my answers to some of the most frequent questions I receive from readers.

 If your diet consists of conventional fresh produce, meat, fish, and dairy, and does not include processed junk, I think you’re doing quite well actually.
 Possibly even better than someone who relies on a lot of organic processed, sugary foods.

 How do I know these recipes work?

 So once I’m satisfied with a recipe, I serve it to my family, and I ask them, “Is this blog-worthy?”
 Only the recipes that are deemed blog-worthy by at least three of us (we are a family of four) find their way into this blog.

 I tried one of your recipes and it did not work for me.
 Why?

-In other words, try to view the recipes in this blog – any recipe in fact – as general guidelines, but always use your own judgement and try to adjust along the way according to the flavors and textures you’re getting in your own kitchen, with your own ingredients and tools.
+My advice?
+Try to view the recipes in this blog – any recipe in fact – as general guidelines.
+But always use your own judgment and try to adjust along the way according to the flavors and textures you’re getting in your own kitchen, with your own ingredients and tools.

 What camera/lens do you use?